-- It makes your house smell amazing.
-Which in turn will make your mood skyrocket.
+Baking homemade bread truly makes your house smell amazing–which in turn will make your mood skyrocket, right?
 There is something magical about the smell of fresh-baked bread that makes the world seem right.
-Can you really be mad at your spouse (roommate, child, etc) while that smell is wafting?
+Can you really be mad at your significant other while that smell is wafting?

-- It has less preservatives.
-True story: we bought a loaf of standard store-bought sandwich bread a few years ago and after getting lost in our pantry, it was still good 2 months later with no mold.
+True story: we bought a loaf of standard store-bought sandwich bread a few years ago.
+After getting lost in our pantry, it was still good 2 months later with no mold.
 What?
+Some kind of unnatural preservatives in that bread kept it alive for way longer than it should be!
 Homemade bread goes bad much quicker, but it’s a bit more natural without the funky preservatives.
-And it doesn’t stay around for long, so we have no issues with mold.
+Since we eat our homemade bread pretty quickly, it doesn’t stay around long enough to get moldy.

-- It’s fun.
-Baking bread is just gosh darn fun.
-Not only is it fun to shape it and slash it, it’s even more fun to take a loaf out of the oven and say “I made that.”
+Baking homemade bread is just gosh darn fun.
+It’s fun to knead it, shape it and slash it.
+And it’s even more fun to take a loaf out of the oven and say “I made that.”

 Are you convinced?
 Below are a few more bread baking resources.
 Let us know if you give it a try!

 Looking for homemade bread recipes?

 Here are our favorite homemade bread recipes on A Couple Cooks:

 - Raspberry Braided Bread Recipe